 Just like offline relationships, a meaningful conversation online involves speaking and listening.
 If you join a conversation, make sure to read the whole stream before piping in so you don’t comment on the last statement without understanding its context.
 When you disagree with someone, find ways to speak for what you believe in instead of focusing on why you’re against their views.
 Be sure your thoughts are insightful, positive, and not all about you.
 Remember: You’re establishing and nurturing relationships.

+Can social media really cost me a job, you ask?
 In a word: yup.
 Social media can absolutely be means for firing from a performance gig but also from a job outside of the industry (like your survival job, for example).
 There are obvious examples of how this could happen, such as bad-mouthing a creative via tweet.
 But there are also less blatant social media faux pas that could lead to you getting axed, like Facebooking that you got a gig while an embargo is still in effect for the project’s announcement.

-Additionally, what you do (or don’t) post on your social-media accounts can prevent you from getting a job before it’s even come your way.
+Additionally, what you do (or don’t) post on your social media accounts can prevent you from getting a job before it’s even come your way.
 For example, if your Twitter feed is teeming with negativity, a casting director who may have liked your audition could sour upon seeing your page.

 “Today it’s quite possible you’ll make your first impression online before you ever meet someone in an audition room,” says Backstage Expert on all things digital Heidi Dean.
 “Say you had a bad experience on your trip to NY today, and you want to vent about it on social media.
 Send out a tweet about your displeasure with the airline, but move on.
 If you’re having a hard time reaching customer service on Twitter, ask them if you can take the conversation to a direct message.
 If you don’t, an outsider will only see an angry person they don’t want to work with, even if your ‘in-the-moment’ rant doesn’t reflect the person you really are.”